The Common Blue is the most widespread blue butterfly in Britain and Ireland and is found in a variety of grassy habitats.

 Common Bird's-foot-trefoil (Lotus corniculatus) is the main foodplant.
 Other plants used include: Greater Bird's-foot-trefoil (L. pedunculatus), Black Medick (Medicago lupulina), Common Restharrow (Ononis repens), White Clover (Trifolium repens), Lesser Trefoil (T. dubium).

-The Common Blue can be in a variety of habitats, usually sunny, sheltered places where the larval foodplant can be found.
-Examples of habitats include; downland, coastal areas, undercliffs, road verges, quarries, disused railway lines, acid grass and woodland clearings.
+Very common and found in a variety of habitats especially sunny sheltered spots.
+Examples of habitats include; downland, coastal dunes, undercliffs, road verges, acid grass and woodland clearings

 It is also found on waste ground, disused pits and quarries, golf courses, and urban habitats such as cemeteries.